 Both magnesium and a warm bath can aid better sleep.
 Magnesium has a direct relationship with our nervous system, helping to keep us calm and quiet.
 A warm bath has the effect of cooling us down by lowering our core temperature which is a circadian sleep signal.
 A generous hand full of either of our Bath Salt Blends in the bath and a long soak will be enough to absorb the much needed magnesium into your body.

 Lavender is the king of all sleeping scents and aromatherapy has been proven to be an effective sleep aid.
 Studies show that essential oils around the areas we sleep help to significantly increase the amount of time we spend asleep.
 This helps us to have more restful and efficient sleep, whilst also assisting us by having a peaceful awakening.
-Go for either our Calm or Sleepy Head pillow mists or essential oils for electric diffusers.
+Go for either our Calm or Sleepy Head pillow mists or essential oils that can be used in electric diffusers.

 As a highly regarded relaxation technique, meditation effectively aids our sleep by bringing us to a centered place of stillness.
 Known to reduce symptoms of insomnia, the sense of calmness it brings to the mind and body prepares us for better sleep.
 We swear by meditation and recommend downloading the Insight Timer app if you haven't already!